 TikTok is a good advertising solution for big brands like Nike, Disney, or Grubhub, but it may not be profitable for small businesses.

-For self service ads, TikTok requires a minimum budget of $500 for overall campaigns, with a $20 minimum for ad groups.
-This minimum allows you to see results and ensure that you ads can reach your objectives.
+For self-service ads, TikTok requires a minimum budget of $500 for overall campaigns, with a $20 minimum for ad groups.
+This minimum allows you to see results and ensure that your ads can reach your objectives.

 Unfortunately, if you're looking for solutions with low costs and predictable results, TikTok probably isn't your best bet at this moment.